 All of this takes place on a simple, intuitive, and learner-centric platform built by Extension Engine, who also provided significant input on program strategy, user experience, and instructional design.

 We’re proud of what we’ve built together, and this is just the first step on a long road to delivering a truly innovative and unique learning and assessment system for CGMAs worldwide.

 The CGMA course is a product of two years of evolution.
 We launched in September 2017 and have been responding to user feedback since then to refine — and in some cases, redo — parts of our learner experience.

 But we feel that every piece of feedback — positive and negative — ultimately results in a product that is continuously improving, allowing us to push the envelope ever further in the world of online learning.

 About Joe Mclatchie

 Joe Mclatchie is Senior Manager at the Association of International Certified Professional Accountants, where he oversees projects focused around the CGMA designation.

-Want to hear more about this project?
-John Leh, CEO and Lead Anaylst at Talented Learning, hosts a panel discussion with leading experts, including Joe Mclatchie from AICPA, who have developed successful online education programs.
+Talented Learning hosted a panel discussion with leading experts, including Joe Mclatchie from the Association of International Certified Professional, who have developed successful online learning experiences.